Evaluation of African American Language Bias in Natural Language Generation: Discussion: How well do models interpret AAL?

 In additional analysis of counterpart generations, we examined model performance gaps in each subset of the AAL dataset.
 Among subsets of the data, gaps between Rouge-1 metrics for AAL and WME counterparts vary significantly.
 GPT-4, for example, presents the largest performance gap for the TwitterAAE corpus \cite{blodgett-disparity}, and the smallest gaps for the hip-hop and focus group subsets as shown in \autoref{fig:breakdown_plot}.
-Manual inspection reveals that this aligns with the trends in AAL use among the subsets as well: distinct features of AAL appear to be more frequent in the TwitterAAE dataset, while AAL features in the focus group transcripts appear to be more sparse.
+Manual inspection reveals that this aligns with the trends in AAL-use among the subsets as well: distinct features of AAL appear to be more frequent in the TwitterAAE dataset, while AAL features in the focus group transcripts appear to be more sparse.
 This pattern may be due to the makeup and context of the focus groups, as most participants were college-educated, working professionals and selected to specifically describe grief experiences, possibly affecting the use of AAL in the discussions.
-Additionally, though the hip-hop dataset has a high average edit distance with its WME counterparts, the large differences can be attributed in part to stylistic choices (i.e. breaking grammar rules to create rhymes) rather than AAL features unrelated to the dialect.
 These results may suggest, as would be expected, that higher density of AAL features leads to larger performance gaps.